 Still, I love this type of website and I think it's one of the few ideas that feels like a “real business” in the value it gives to people.
 Plus, if you pick a topic you actually enjoy then it can be a whole lot o' fun too.

 - A niche site.
 Niche sites have become a popular term over the years, because the idea is that you pick one very specific topic or keyword that is well searched in places like Google but has low competition.
-An example of this would be My Best Coffee, which is aimed specifically at coffee lovers.
+An example of this would be Pure Gaming, which is aimed specifically at video gaming enthusiasts.
 The theory goes that if you focus the whole site on this specific topic, you'll get high search rankings and can then make money from that traffic with advertising, affiliate links or by selling your own products.

 It can be very profitable and as far as website ideas go it's fairly quick and easy to setup and get results.